insightsengineering/sasr/README.md

 To use `sasr`, you need to follow these steps

 1. Configure your SAS server in `sascfg_personal.py` under your working directory or the home directory.
 This is the default file that `sasr` will look at.
 However, you can still change that through `options(sascfg = )`, then `sasr` will try to find any name that is available in your specified option.
     1. If you don't know how to create this file, use `sascfg()` to create the file.
-Required arguments include `host` and `sas`.
+Required arguments include `host` and `saspath`.
         1. `sascfg()` only creates ssh based SAS session.
         1. Only password-less ssh connection is supported, e.g. ssh via public keys.
         1. `host` is the hostname of the SAS server.
-        1. `sas` is the SAS executable path on the SAS server.
+        1. `saspath` is the SAS executable path on the SAS server.
         1. Other arguments are added to the configuration file directly.
         1. `tunnel` and `rtunnel` are required if you want to transfer datasets between R and SAS.
 Use integers like `tunnel = 9999L` in R, or modify `sascfg_personal.py` to make sure they are integers.
     1. You can create the configuration by yourself and then SAS connection will not be restricted to ssh.